NJIT-Highlander-Racing-Electrical/2WD_4WD_Switch/README.md

 * We can solder directly to the switch pins, no connectors needed like last year!
 * See schematic in this repository for wiring diagram

+* +12V ON AVIATION PIN 1
+* GND ON AVIATION PIN 2
+* SIGNALS ON 3 and 4